BenjaminAlbrecht84/DAA_Converter/README.md

 ``lastal -P8 -F15 <last-db> <read-file> | java -jar DAA_Converter.jar  -q <read-file>``

-Notice that latter variant of calling the converter has the advantage that no big MAF-file has to be stored on disk.
+Notice that the latter variant of calling the converter has the advantage that no big MAF-file has to be stored on disk.
 Here, each chunk of the MAF-file is directly filtered and then compressed into a DAA-file.
 In the end all the resulting DAA-files are merged into one single DAA-File.